mnot/I-D/identifying-protocols/draft.md

 URI schemes {{?RFC3986}} occur as part of a resource identifier that's often (but not always) end user-visible.

+The primary purpose of URIs is identification.

 # ALPN Protocol IDs

 A newer form of protocol identification was introduced by ALPN {{?RFC7301}}, which establishes a name space of Protocol Identifiers.

+The original purpose of ALPN Protocol IDs was to identify the "next" protocol inside a TLS connection, so that HTTP could negotiate the use of HTTP/2 instead of HTTP/1.
+HTTP/2 quickly adopted this name space for other purposes, including the identification of protocols in Alternative Services {{?RFC7838}}.

 # IANA Considerations